-Table 8.4: Great Blue Heron (Ardea herodias fannini) Objectives Species at risk Order-categories of species at risk, May 3, 2004; Notice for indicators of the amount, distribution and attributes of wildlife habitat required for the survival of the species at risk in the CRFD, July 27, 2004 Notice for indicators of the amount, distribution and attributes of wildlife habitat required for the survival of the species at risk in the NICCFD, March 2, 2006 Results or Strategies pursuant to FRPA s.5 Result or Strategy: 1) Applies to Holder of the FSP primary forest activity in cutblocks and roads, in all FDUs.
+Table 8.4: Grea Table 8.4: Great Blue Heron (Ardea herodias fannini) Objectives Species at risk Order-categories of species at risk, May 3, 2004; Notice for indicators of the amount, distribution and attributes of wildlife habitat required for the survival of the species at risk in the CRFD, July 27, 2004 Notice for indicators of the amount, distribution and attributes of wildlife habitat required for the survival of the species at risk in the NICCFD, March 2, 2006 Results or Result or Strategy: Strategies pursuant to FRPA s.5 1) Applies to Holder of the FSP primary forest activity in cutblocks and roads, in all FDUs.
 Applies on the effective date of Orders, unless this FSP is amended otherwise per FRPA s.8.
 2) Subject to section 3, the Holder of the FSP undertakes to comply with Section 7 notices in the Plan area, as adjusted periodically by MoE for any new WHAs to be subtracted from the amount.
 3) Until WHAs are established and the Notice is "turned off", the Holder of the FSP will manage for the Holder of the FSP's proportion of the suitable habitat in the District, and provide the fair and effective amounts for sharing the responsibility between or among the holders of forest stewardship plans.
+Apply to these Forest FDU 1 Development Units: